 Or you can combine all three.

-Lasts Anatomy is one of the medical school textbooks that is highly advanced and comprehensive but may be a bit difficult for some students.
+Lasts Anatomy is one of the medical school textbooks that are highly advanced and comprehensive but maybe a bit difficult for some students.

 Chaurasia is very detailed with illustrations and easy language which makes it very simple to comprehend.